KorfLab/exam/README.md

 Rules
 -----

-Even though it's a good idea to collaborate with others any time you do experiments or write code, this exam is meant to assess your personal skills and knowledge.
+Even though it's a good idea to collaborate with others any time you perform experiments or write code, this exam is meant to assess your personal skills and knowledge.
 Here are the rules of this game.